Observation of $\Xi(1530)^0$ Polarization and Determination of Its Electric and Magnetic Moments in $\psi(3686)\to\Xi(1530)^0\bar\Xi(1530)^0$

 The joint angular distribution describes the spin correlation and polarization of $\Xs$ and $\Xsb$, which is expressed as~\cite{Jacob:1959at,Perotti:2018wxm,BESIII:2020lkm,Zhang:2023box}

 Here, the matrix $S$ represents the spin density matrix, which is formulated in terms of four helicity amplitudes~\cite{Perotti:2018wxm}, while $b$ and $a$ are the polarization transfer matrices for spin-3/2 and spin-1/2 particles, respectively.
-The vector $\bm{\xi}$ represents thirteen helicity angles, as illustrated in Fig.~\ref{xyz}, and $\bm{\Omega}$ denotes the helicity and decay parameters, with two distinct parameterization schemes for the helicity parameters.
-The first parameterization defines the ratios of helicity amplitudes using real parameters $h_i$ ($i=1,3,4$)~\cite{BESIII:2020lkm}.
-The second incorporates angular distribution parameters $\alpha_{\psi}$, $\alpha_1$, and $\alpha_2$, corresponding to the spin-1/2 particle parameterization, thereby simplifying the connections with polarization components~\cite{Zhang:2023box}.
-The $\phi_i'$ and $\phi_i$ ($i=1,3,4$) both represent the phase differences between helicity amplitudes in the two parameterization schemes.
-This analysis is mainly based on the second parameterization, and the results from the first parameterization are also provided.
-The correspondence between the two parameterizations is detailed in Ref.~\cite{Zhang:2023box}.
+The vector $\bm{\xi}$ represents thirteen helicity angles, as illustrated in Fig.~\ref{xyz}, and $\bm{\Omega}$ denotes the helicity and decay parameters, with two distinct parametrization schemes for the helicity parameters.
+For the first parametrization, the parameters $h_i$ and $\phi'_i$ ($i=1,3,4$)~\cite{BESIII:2020lkm} define the ratios of the helicity amplitudes and their relative phase differences, while in the second parametrization the helicity amplitudes are expressed in terms of the angular distribution parameters $\alpha_{\psi}$, $\alpha_1$, and $\alpha_2$, with $\phi_i$ ($i=1,3,4$)~\cite{Zhang:2023box} denoting the relative phase differences.
+Since the second parametrization corresponds to that for spin-1/2 particles, it provides a simpler connection to the polarization observables.
+This analysis is primarily based on the second parametrization, while the results obtained with the first parametrization are also provided.
+The correspondence between the two parametrizations is detailed in Ref.~\cite{Zhang:2023box}.
 Additionally, the weak decay parameters $\alpha_{\Xi^-}$, $\alpha_{\bar{\Xi}^+}$, $\phi_{\Xi^-}$, $\phi_{\bar{\Xi}^+}$, $\alpha_{\Lambda}$, and $\alpha_{\bar{\Lambda}}$ are well defined in Ref.~\cite{Perotti:2018wxm}.

 An unbinned maximum likelihood fit is performed to extract the set of $\Xs$ polarization parameters $\bm{\Omega}$.
 In the fit, the weak decay parameters for both $\Xi^-(\bar\Xi^+)$ and $\Lambda(\bar\Lambda)$ are fixed according to the current highest-precision measurements~\cite{BESIII:2021ypr,BESIII:2022qax}, assuming charge-parity conservation.
 The likelihood function $\mathscr{L}$ is constructed based on the probability density function, $\mathscr{P}(\bm{\xi}_i)$, for the event $i$ characterized by the measured angles $\bm{\xi}_i$